Nina Dobrev Rocks Crazy Costume At Burning Man In Latest Instagram Shot

 The other photos feature her friends.
 The second photo in the series is more artsy, showing two friends reflected in the retro sunglasses of a third friend.
 Another image shows Dobrev holding a photograph of three girls riding motorcycles.
 The actress also included a selfie with herself and two friends posing for the camera.
 In all of the photos, the girls are dressed in elaborate costumes and adorned with shiny jewelry and sunglasses.

-Dobrev captioned the photo series, “Girls that [burn emoji] together, stay together,” followed by #BurnBabez.
+Dobrev captioned the photo series, “Girls that [burn emoji] together, stay together,” followed by “#BurnBabez.”

 The actress’s fans were thrilled that she attended Burning Man, calling her a “rave babe” and asking her where she bought her incredible sunglasses.